 The control buttons on top of the bar are quite self-explanatory.
 The 'dot' button is a multi-function button, that controls media playback, and when pressed at the same time as the 'SOURCE' it acts as a Bluetooth pairing button.
 The button marked 'AMBEO' enables the Ambeo feature which must be enabled for the bar to act a 5.1.4.
 Otherwise, the bar downmixes the formats to 2.0.

 The remote control has a nice size and can control most features of the bar, but not all.
-It too has an 'AMBEO' button that is necessary for advanced audio format playback, like object-based Dolby Atmos.
-You will also find some preset buttons that can serve you well since you only have access to the EQ from the app.
+It too has an 'AMBEO' button that's necessary for advanced audio format playback, like object-based Dolby Atmos.
+You'll also find some preset buttons that can serve you well since you only have access to the EQ from the app.

 The app that connects to this bar can replace the remote, and also perform some extra actions that the remote can't perform, like Dynamic Range Compression.

 After 20 minutes of inactivity, the bar will enter a standby mode.
 Also, thanks to the CEC support, compatible TV remotes can control some basic functions, like the volume of the soundbar.

 The Sennheiser AMBEO soundbar is a very unique product.
 This stand-alone bar has 13 speakers and tries to do it all in a single 5.1.4 unit.
 It does a decent job with most content and gives an impressive and immersive listening experience when using the AMBEO mode.
 However, this is the biggest and heaviest bar we've reviewed so far, so it might be hard for some people to fit it in their home theater setup.
 See our recommendations for the best soundbars, the best Dolby Atmos soundbars, and the best soundbars 5.1.